Scott-Olson/PathriseDiscordBot/README.md

 ## 🧐 About <a name = "about"></a>
 This is a really simple bot with the idea that it will become more complex and evolve over time.

+The core concept is to provide basic leetcode integration to the discord server for fellows to work on together.
+Other functionality includes providing lists of info for fellows.

 ## 🎥 Demo / Working <a name = "demo"></a>
 Place holder for now
 ![Working](https://media.giphy.com/media/20NLMBm0BkUOwNljwv/giphy.gif)